makersmakingchange/foot-pedal-switch/README.md

 # Foot Pedal Switch
 The Foot Pedal Switch is an assistive switch with a standard 3.5 mm mono jack that can be operated with a foot.

-This design is by John Park and was posted as part of an Adafruit Learning guide (https://learn.adafruit.com/diy-adaptive-game-controllers/interfacing-buttons-and-switches#foot-pedal-3015364-27).
+This design is by John Park and was posted as part of an [Adafruit Learning guide](https://learn.adafruit.com/diy-adaptive-game-controllers/interfacing-buttons-and-switches#foot-pedal-3015364-27).

 <img src="Photos/foot-pedal-switch.jpg" width="500" alt="A grey Foot Pedal Switch with an attached 3.5 mm cable sitting on a table.">